luricl/e-commerce/README.md

 </p>

-This is a simple e-commerce like project using django and sqlite3.
-It is possible register/login users, make bids, filter auctions listings, make comments on the listings and add them to a wishlist.
-You can also list new auctions and close them as well.
-The demo is [here](https://youtu.be/AXfDrMC3Z6A?si=zUXYXSK8DxNMi2Sn)
+This is a simple e-bay like project using django and sqlite3.
+It is possible register/login users, make bids, filter auction listings, make comments on the listings and add them to a wishlist.
+You can also mke new listings and close them as well.
+The demo can be watched [here](https://youtu.be/AXfDrMC3Z6A?si=zUXYXSK8DxNMi2Sn)

 ## Usage